zx80/flask-simple-auth/README.md

 ```

 For `token` authentication, a token can be created on a path authenticated
 by one of the other methods.
-The code for that would be as simple as:
+The code for that would be:

 ```Python
 # token creation route for any registered user